George Eacker: Death and legacy

-Eacker died on January 4, 1804.
-His death was attributed to consumption, or tuberculosis.
-According to Eacker's brother, the prolonged illness began in January 1802 on a bitterly cold night when Eacker fought a raging fire with his brigade and contracted a severe cold that "settled upon his lungs" until his death.

-His remains were interred at St. Paul's Chapel with military honors, and his funeral procession included members of the military, fire brigade, and the Howard Lodge of Freemasons.
+Following the duel, Eacker resumed his life as a prominent lawyer and active community member.
+However, according to Eacker's brother, George Eacker fought a raging fire as part of his fire brigade duties on a bitterly cold night in January 1802, two months after the duel.
+He was soaked to the skin, and his clothes froze.
+This severe exposure led to a lingering illness that developed into tuberculosis (then known as consumption).

+As his health deteriorated, some speculated that grief over the duel had contributed to his decline, but his brother later stated that George never regretted his actions and would have dueled again under the same circumstances.

+Eacker died on January 4, 1804, at the age of 30.
+His funeral was a grand event, featuring military honors and participation from the fire brigade, the Howard Lodge of Freemasons, and various civic leaders.
+His remains were interred in the graveyard behind St. Paul’s Chapel, and a volley of musketry was fired over his grave.

 Eacker and his fiancée never married.
 In January 1808, Harriet Livingston married the steamboat inventor Robert Fulton with whom she had four children.

 In popular culture

 Eacker appears as a minor character in the 2015 Broadway musical Hamilton in which the musical number "Blow Us All Away" dramatizes his duel with Philip Hamilton.
 The role of Eacker originated on Broadway by a member of the show's ensemble, Ephraim M. Sykes, who also appears as Eacker on the original cast recording.